AllenInstitute/ipfx/README.md

 - NWB1
 - Python 2

-Older versions of ipfx will continue to be available, but will receive only occasional bugfixes and patches.
+Older versions of ipfx will continue to be available, but may receive only occasional bugfixes and patches.